STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 ![](hw03-rasiimwe_files/figure-markdown_github/trimmed_mean-1.png)

 The generic function for the [(trimmed) arithmetic mean](https://stat.ethz.ch/R-manual/R-devel/library/base/html/mean.html) is a method of averaging that removes a small designated percentage of the largest and smallest values before calculating the mean.
-From the above table and plot, we can see and deduce that over the years, the mean life expectancy gradually increased.
+From the above table and plot, we can see and deduce that over the years, the mean life expectancy gradually increased with the highest being the most current year.

 Homework Task 3:
 ----------------